Downsizing?

 Don't Wait Too Long

-So when it comes to a downsize, the big problems arise when either you wait too long to do the downsize and the workload becomes insurmountable, or making the move is just so far outside of your comfort zone that you just stick to where you are; labouring to do the yard work, while your friends are galivanting around the globe, visiting distant relatives and enjoying life.
+So, when it comes to downsizing, the big problems arise when you either wait too long and the workload of regular maintenance becomes insurmountable, or if you make a move that's just so far outside of your comfort zone that you stick to where you are; labouring to do the yard work while your friends are galivanting around the globe, visiting distant relatives and enjoying life.

 At this point, you know who your friends are, status symbols have been achieved, and now it's time to live – so the question becomes what do you really want for yourself?
-That's a question in and of itself.
-If it helps, I will let you know that upon feedback from folks I know, I can tell you that the rush of cruising in a Porsche with the top down is worth a little pain in the knees upon an embark and disembarkation – but you can make your own call on that.
+If it helps, I'll let you know that based upon feedback from folks I know, I can tell you that the rush of cruising in a Porsche with the top down is worth a little pain in the knees upon an embark and disembarkation – but you can make your own call on that.

 Don't Wait